 If, in an emergency, a student must leave the school without a note from home, an administrator may grant permission.

 Family holidays, which extend beyond regular holiday dates, should be undertaken with the understanding that the student is responsible for missed instruction.
-In such cases, parents should notify the school as soon as possible so arrangements can be made for missed assignments.

 ABSENTEE CHECKS